-• The class teacher will meet with parents at least on a termly basis (this could be as part of Parent's evening) to discuss your child's needs, support and progress.
+• The class teacher will meet with parents/carers at least on a termly basis (this could be as part of parent/teacher calls or meetings) to discuss your child's needs, support and progress.

-• For further information the SENCo is available to discuss support in more detail.
+• For further information, the SENDCo is available to discuss support in more detail.